 Darcoid Nor-Cal Seal offers a variety of Diaphragms for various industries - Automotive, General Industry, and Aerospace.
-We offer a verstile selection of rubber compounds including Nitrile, EPDM, FKM, Silicone and Fluorosilicone.
+We offer a versatile selection of rubber compounds including Nitrile, EPDM, FKM, Silicone and Fluorosilicone.
 We also provide specialty compounds to meet industry specific requirements.
 Our diaphragms are custom molded which can provide unique solutions for complex applications such as valves, actuators or pumps.
-It also allows for a wide range of capabilites such as fabric reinforced diaphragms for higher operating pressures, or varying wall thickness specific to your needs.
+It also allows for a wide range of capabilities such as fabric reinforced diaphragms for higher operating pressures, or varying wall thickness specific to your needs.

 Diaphragm operated devices are essentially pistons operating within a cylinder.
 They transfer pressure from one sealed area to another.
 In the case of hydraulic and pneumatic cylinders, the moving piston is sealed off by a sealing device such as an o-ring, cup, Vee packing, or a similar device.
 A diaphragm merely limits the stroke and provides a frictionless seal.
 Diaphragms generally cost less, have more tolerance range, and do not require hardened super finishes or lubrication.

 The function of a diaphragm is the most important factor in its design and manufacture.
 Simple diaphragms move from one position to another, such as pressure switches and solenoid valves.
 There are only two positions.
 In the case of modulating devices, such as regulators, the diaphragm must respond to small changes in differential pressure and the diaphragm must return to the same corresponding position.
 Here, the concern is with flexibility, uniform spring rate, and a minimum change in effective area.